mpv-player/mpv/DOCS/contribute.md

 -------------------------------------------------------------

 - Most user-visible things are normally documented in DOCS/man/.
-If your commit touches documented behavior, list of sub-options, etc., you need to adjust the documentation.
+If your commit touches documented behavior, a list of sub-options, etc., you need to adjust the documentation.
 - These changes usually go into the same commit that changes the code.
-- Changes to command line options (addition/modification/removal) must be documented in options.rst.
+- Changes to command-line options (addition/modification/removal) must be documented in options.rst.
 - Changes to input properties or input commands must be documented in input.rst.
 - All incompatible changes to the user interface (options, properties, commands)